ASFOpenSARlab/opensarlab-notebook_testing/README.md

 	cd /home/jovyan/opensarlab-notebook_testing

 	source mamba_test_driver.sh 2> errors.txt

+If the test script fails to complete, check /home/jovyan/opensarlab-notebook_testing/errors.txt to figure out what went wrong.

-Then, check the report in /home/jovyan/opensarlab-notebook_testing/reports for lines that do not include 'PASSED'.
+The test script should run to completion.
+When it finishes, check the report in /home/jovyan/opensarlab-notebook_testing/reports for lines that do not include 'PASSED'.

 Investigate any tests that resulted in 'FAILED' or 'EXCEPTION'.